 Recent interests have focused on microplastic analyses in different samples, including water and mussels from the environment and supermarket shelves, to microplastics in different types of foodstuffs/beverages, to microplastics in the air within people's homes as well as outdoors, and also in human tissue samples.

 Currently funded projects include cancer in fish, endocrine disruption and photoperiod in bivalves, inland waterways sediment characterisation of EU Watch List chemicals, and pharmaceuticals in the Humber Estuary.

 |Research Interests||Environmental Toxicology

 Endocrine Disruption in Bivalves

-Prof Rotchell is the project lead for the recently-funded EU North Sea Region Interreg project Sullied Sediments.
+Prof Rotchell led the EU North Sea Region Interreg project Sullied Sediments.